zhengbrayden/Poker-Bot/README.md

 run the command "python main.py" from the project top level.
 Your bot is now online!

+To run a test TEST_FILE, use the command python tests/{TEST_FILE} from the project top level

 Player Commands:
 -call
 Poker call command